Zeeshanahmad4/TradeAlertsBot-Integrate-TradingView-with-Telegram/README.md

 Features ✨

-Real-time Alerts: Get TradingView alerts in your Telegram chat as they happen.
+- **Real-time Alerts**: Get TradingView alerts in your Telegram chat as they happen.
-Customizable Alerts: Customize the content of alerts to your preference.
+- **Customizable Alerts**: Customize the content of alerts to your preference.
-Secure: Uses environment variables to keep sensitive data like API keys safe.
+- **Secure**: Uses environment variables to keep sensitive data like API keys safe.

 **🔜 To-Do Features**:

-Interactive Responses: Allow users to respond to alerts and get additional information.
+- **Interactive Responses**: Allow users to respond to alerts and get additional information.
-Filter Alerts: Add capability to filter out specific types of alerts.
+- **Filter Alerts**: Add capability to filter out specific types of alerts.
-Multi-Channel Support: Send alerts to multiple Telegram channels or groups.
+- **Multi-Channel Support**: Send alerts to multiple Telegram channels or groups.
-Alert History: Maintain and retrieve a history of past alerts.
+- **Alert History**: Maintain and retrieve a history of past alerts.

 # Usage Examples 🚀